 Dallas Neighborhood Guide: Irving

-Thinking about moving to Irving?
+Thinking about moving to Irving, TX?
 Here’s our guide to the best restaurants, coffee shops, grocery stores, outdoor attractions, gyms, nightlife, and transportation in the neighborhood.

-Where to go out to eat in Irving
+Where to go out to eat in Irving, Texas

 Get a classic taste of Texas at The Ranch at Las Colinas, a local steakhouse with a comfortable atmosphere and live music on the weekends.
 Try the Texas Shrimp Cocktail Tostadas before diving headfirst into one of the restaurant’s many steaks.
 Bruno’s Ristorante is another popular eatery in the area for seafood and steak.